UK Minerals Information Online

 The mineral resource layers have been produced from mineral resource data principally held by the British Geological Survey (BGS).
 Information on the extent of mineral planning permissions has been obtained from the relevant Mineral Planning Authority (MPA).
-Some of these permissions may have lapsed or expired.
-The status of individual areas can be ascertained from the appropriate MPA.
+Some of these permissions may have lapsed or expired or additional permissions been granted since obtaining the data.
+The current status of individual areas can be ascertained from the appropriate MPA.
 Data on coal licence areas and opencast coal worked areas has been obtained from the Coal Authority.
 Location information on national planning designations has been obtained from the appropriate statutory body.
 For further information the relevant body should be contacted.

 The mineral resource data presented are based on the best available information, but are not comprehensive and their quality is variable.
 The inferred boundaries shown are approximate.
 Mineral resources defined on the map delineate areas within which potentially workable minerals may occur.
 These areas are not of uniform potential and take no account of planning constraints that may limit their working.
 The economic potential of specific sites can only be proved by a detailed evaluation programme.
 Such an investigation is an essential precursor to submitting a planning application for mineral working.
 Extensive areas are shown as having no mineral resource potential, but some isolated mineral workings may occur in these areas.
 The presence of these operations reflects specific, local situations.